 BREAKFAST/LUNCH

-A healthy breakfast and lunch will be available at no charge to all students at Danville High School, regardless of income.
-No forms are necessary to participate in this program.
+A healthy breakfast and lunch will be available at no charge to all students, regardless of income.
+No forms are necessary to participate.
 All students are encouraged to participate in the free meal program to enhance the learning environment.